sliu-UIUC/Effective-Cpp-55-Ways-Note/item9.md

   ...
 };

-Transaction::Transaction() {                // implementation o fbasic class constructor
+Transaction::Transaction() {                // implementation of basic class constructor
   ...
   logTransaction();                         // as a final action, log this transaction }